-Solicited injection site reactions will be collected from the day of vaccination (D01) until 7 days after vaccination (D08).
+Solicited injection site reactions will be collected for 7 days after each.

-Solicited systemic reactions will be collected from the day of vaccination (D01) until 7 days after vaccination (D08).
+Solicited systemic reactions will be collected for 7 days after each vaccination.

-The solicited injection site reactions and systemic reactions that are pre-listed in the diary cards (DCs)/electronic DCs (eDCs) and CRF, together with the intensity scales, are presented in Appendix 10.2.5.1.1.
+The solicited injection site reactions and systemic reactions that are pre-listed in the diary cards and CRF, together with the intensity scales, are presented in Appendix 10.2.5.1.1.